fbpx

 Click on the question to drop down the answer.

 Any athlete is encouraged to use the TUE Pre-Check found at this page.
 The TUE Pre-Check is an online form that allows USADA to evaluate if there is a need for a TUE based on your answers to specific questions.
 This helps athletes save time by determining whether a TUE is even necessary.
 We will respond to your TUE Pre-Check inquiry within three to five business days to let you know whether a TUE is required.
 If a TUE is necessary, we will direct you to specific TUE information related to your medication, so you understand what is required to submit a complete TUE application.
-If you’re submitting Whereabouts information to USADA or an International Federation, you can submit the TUE Pre-Check Form, but it is recommended you proceed directly to submitting a TUE application because of the potential time-sensitive nature of your application.
+If you’re submitting Whereabouts information to USADA or an International Federation, you can submit the TUE Pre-Check Form, but it is recommended you proceed directly to submitting a TUE application because of your classification as an athlete

 Please review the USADA Surgery Checklist to help determine the appropriate steps in preparing for your upcoming surgery.